ianrtracey/fake-news-challenge/README.md

   1. lemmatizes and lowercases word from nltk
   2. removes stop words
   3. uses a list of hardcoded refuting features for headline (returns 1 if a refuting word is in the headline, otherwise 0)
-  4. uses a list of hardcoded polarity features (1 if polarizing, otherwise 0) for both headline and body
+  4. uses a list of refuting words to calcuate the polarity by returning the sum of the number of times a refuting terms in the headline or body.
   5. counts how many times a token in the title appears in the body
   6. count how many times an n-gram of the title appears in the entire body and intro paragraph